God's Wonderful Railway

 God's Wonderful Railway is a British children's drama television series made by the BBC.
 It was first shown in eight 30-minute episodes, from 6 February 1980.
 The cast includes Gorden Kaye, June Brown, Gerard Kelly, Richard Pearson and Terry Molloy.

 Plot

-The series focuses on three generations of the Grant family working on an unnamed Great Western Railway branch line.
+The series focuses on three generations of the Grant family working on a Great Western Railway branch line which isn't explicitly named, but stations such as Hampton Loade, Highley and Arley on the Severn Valley Railway are identified.
 The first section, entitled Permanent Way, depicts the construction of the line in the reign of Queen Victoria, the second, entitled Clear Ahead, shows the line in operation in Edwardian times, and the third, Fire on the Line, is set during the Second World War.

 Since the series was made for children, each part of the story focuses on events from the perspective of then younger members of the Grant family.
 The same characters reappear as adults as the story progresses, but in incidental roles.

 "God's Wonderful Railway" was a nickname for the pre-nationalisation Great Western Railway.